 - Reviewing monitoring tools such as New Relic and Splunk

 - Creating an action plan to implement recommendations

 - Setting up a dedicated performance engineering team

-- Action plan to address page scroll issues
+- Action plan to address the root cause of scrolling performance

 - Improvements in UX/UI of the application